chiffa/BioFlow/dev_log.rst

     => Change log management so that the info gets logged into a file without rising to the surface and couple all the log.debug with a "print"

+ - TODO: fold the p-values into the GO_GDF export in the same way we do it for the interactome

 Bigger refactors
 ****************